m0nzderr/node-proxying-agent/README.md

 * `options` - (string|object) proxy url string or object with the following options:
   * `proxy` - Specifies the proxy url.
 The supported format is `http[s]://[auth@]host:port` where `auth` is the authentication information in the form of `username:password`.
-The authentication information can also be in the form of a Base64 encoded `user:password`, e.g. `http://dXNlcm5hbWU6cGFzc3dvcmQ=@proxy.example.com:8080`
+The authentication information can also be in the form of a Base64 encoded `user:password`, e.g. `http://dXNlcm5hbWU6cGFzc3dvcmQ=@proxy.example.com:8080`. if the username for NTLM needs to be in the `domain\username` format, specify `domain%5Cusername` instead.
   * `tlsOptions` - TLS connection options to use when the target server protocol is `https`.
 See http://nodejs.org/api/tls.html#tls_tls_connect_options_callback for a list of available options.
   * `authType` - Proxy authentication type.
 Possible values are `basic` and `ntlm` (default is `basic`).
   * `ntlm` - (beta) applicable only if `authType` is `ntlm`.
 Supported fields: